Home > Cupcakes > Small Batch Black Forest Cupcakes

-Black Forest Cupcakes
+Small Batch Black Forest Cupcakes

-This post and recipe may contain affiliate links.
+This post may contain affiliate links.
 Read my Disclosure Policy.

-An easy small batch recipe for Black Forest Cupcakes!
+An easy recipe for small batch black forest cupcakes!
 5 decadent and moist chocolate cupcakes – made without eggs – are topped with fresh cherry filling, fluffy whipped cream, chocolate shavings, and a proud cherry on top!

 Summer’s out, cherries out!
 Sure, we can enjoy some creamy fresh cherry ice cream or a refreshing cherry cream soda now that it is cherry season.
 But how about keeping the cherry on a the decadent side by pairing it with rich chocolate!